-Note: 孝 is not the best of meanings when seen along as a single character.
-Some will read the single character form to mean “missing my dead ancestors".
-However, when written at part of Confucian tenets, or in the two-character word that means filial piety, the meaning is better or read differently (context is important for this character).
+Note: 孝 is not the best of meanings when seen as a single character.
+Some will read the single-character form to mean “missing my dead ancestors.”
+However, when written as part of Confucian tenets, or in the two-character word that means filial piety, the meaning is better or read differently (context is important for this character).

 We suggest one of our other two-character filial piety entries instead of this one.